 Independent Custody Visitors

-The Office of the Humberside Police and Crime Commissioner employs volunteers from all walks of life to become Independent Custody Visitors.
+The Office of the Humberside Police and Crime Commissioner (OPCC) has a team of volunteers drawn from all walks of life who carry out the role of Independent Custody Visitor.

-The Custody Visiting scheme is totally independent of the police and anyone over 18 years old who lives in the Humberside Police area can apply to become a visitor, providing they are not already employed by, or a close relative of anyone employed by the police, the PCC’s office, magistrates or solicitors.
-Out of pocket expenses are paid and full training is provided.
+Our custody visiting scheme is independent of the police and anyone aged 18 years and above may apply, providing that they are not employed by, or related to those employed by, the police, OPCC, magistrates or solicitors (to prevent conflict of interest).
+Travel expenses are reimbursed and training is provided.

-We are currently seeking additional Custody Visitors, and if you are interested in applying to become a Custody Visitor in the future click the links below for more information.
+We are currently seeking additional Custody Visitors, and if you are interested in applying to join the scheme, click the links below for further information.

 What is an Independent Custody Visitor